Assoc Prof Margaret Baguley

 During 2015 Dr Baguley was awarded a Australian Government ANZAC Centenary Arts and Culture Public Fund Grant with Dr Martin Kerby from St Joseph's Nudgee College in Brisbane.
 The grant supported a sound and light show using the heritage listed buildings of the school to 'reveal' the stories of past students and their war time experience.
 Dr Baguley was also one of the lead artists on a 2014 Queensland ANZAC Centenary Grant and was responsible for the design and creation of a six panel textile artwork commemorating the service of past students from St Joseph's Nudgee College.
 The outcomes of both grants were exhibited at the college on October 24, 2015.
 Dr Baguley and Dr Kerby have recently been awarded a 2017 Queensland Anzac Centenary Spirit of Service Grant and are currently working on the outcomes to be showcased in October.

 Dr Baguley is the previous Chair of the Conference Standing Committee for AARE (2014 - 2016) and has recently convened the 2016 AARE Conference at the MCG in Melbourne, Victoria.
 She is an elected World Councillor for the International Society for Education through Art (InSEA) representing the South East Asia Pacific region (2014 - 2017).
 Dr Baguley was one of the organising committee for the World Alliance for Arts Education (WAAE) Global Summit held at Griffith University from the 26 - 28 Nov, 2014.
-She is currently co-editing a special theme journal issue and an international handbook drawn from presentations at the WAAE Summit for publication in (respectively) June and December, 2016.
+She has recently co-edited a special theme journal issue for "Australian Art Education" (2016) with Dr Kerby and "The Palgrave International Handbook of Global Arts Education with Dr Georgina Barton" (2017) drawing from presentations at the WAAE Summit.

 Member of Australian Association for Research in Education (AARE)